CanonicalLtd/maas-docs/en/intro-concepts.md

 Node *statuses* are labels used to describe the general state of a node as known to MAAS.
 A node will undergo various manipulations during their time spent in MAAS and its status will change accordingly.
-A status change is usually caused by an *action* (see next section) that is applied to the node.
+A status change is usually caused by an *action* (see above section) that is applied to the node.
 Below is the full list of statuses and their meaning, arranged alphabetically.

 Some aspects of a node can only be modified when a node has a certain status.